 I had a great honor recently when I was asked to be a guest speaker for a class taught at the University of Notre Dame.

 The class couldn’t have covered a more appropriate subject – sustainability – and it couldn’t have been a more appropriate audience – Gen Z.

-Gen Z are ages 10 to 23 and they grew up very differently than I did.
+Gen Z grew up very differently than I did.
 Technology literally has been at their fingertips almost their entire lives.
 They don’t know a world without cellphones or the internet.
 Instant access to information is a way of life.